oasis-open/cti-stix-elevator/README.rst

 Repository <https://www.oasis-open.org/resources/open-repositories/>`_.
 See the `Governance`_ section for more information.

-The stix-elevator is a software tool for converting STIX 1.x XML to STIX 2.0 JSON.
-Due to the differences between STIX 1.x and STIX 2.0, this conversion is best-effort only, and stix-elevator cannot convert from STIX 2.0 JSON back to STIX 1.x XML.
-During the conversion, stix-elevator provides information on the assumptions it needs to make to produce valid STIX 2.0 JSON, and what information was not able to be converted.
+The stix2-elevator is a software tool for converting STIX 1.x XML to STIX 2.0 JSON.
+Due to the differences between STIX 1.x and STIX 2.0, this conversion is best-effort only, and stix2-elevator cannot convert from STIX 2.0 JSON back to STIX 1.x XML.
+During the conversion, stix2-elevator provides information on the assumptions it needs to make to produce valid STIX 2.0 JSON, and what information was not able to be converted.

-The stix-elevator is a work-in-progress.
+The stix2-elevator is a work-in-progress.
 It should be used to explore how existing STIX 1.x would potentially be represented in STIX 2.0.
 Using the current version of the elevator will provide insight to issues that might need to be mitigated to convert your STIX 1.x content.